12 Health Care Stocks Moving In Thursday's Pre-Market Session - Benzinga

 Gainers

-- Regulus Therapeutics RGLS stock rose 7.6% to $0.22 during Thursday's pre-market session.
-The market value of their outstanding shares is at $32.2 million.
+- Intercept Pharmaceuticals ICPT stock increased by 41.2% to $22.86 during Thursday's pre-market session.
+The market value of their outstanding shares is at $678.8 million.

-- First Wave BioPharma FWBI shares moved upwards by 6.31% to $0.69.
-The market value of their outstanding shares is at $11.5 million.
+- Aeglea BioTherapeutics AGLE shares increased by 8.32% to $1.69.
+The market value of their outstanding shares is at $83.5 million.

 Losers

-- Teladoc Health TDOC stock fell 43.1% to $31.86 during Thursday's pre-market session.
-The market value of their outstanding shares is at $5.1 billion.
-The company's, Q1 earnings came out yesterday.
+- AIkido Pharma AIKI stock decreased by 13.9% to $0.4 during Thursday's pre-market session.
+The market value of their outstanding shares is at $35.5 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.